 Despite the enormous benefits of staying social, almost around 50 percent of people living in westernised nations suffer from loneliness.
 They often feel alone and have no one to talk to, and even more feel as if no one knows them well.
 It’s hard to believe this is the case given that we live in a world in which we are more connected than ever before.

 The Internet and social media – Studies show that the average person is spending up to 11 hours a day on the internet with much of it being spent on ‘social’ media.
 However, there is a big difference between interacting on social media as opposed to in person.
 It’s really important to point this out because it often passes under our conscious radar, which is why we relate online activity with the real thing.
 Basically, face-to-face contact which includes making eye contact with somebody, shaking hands, giving somebody a high-five is enough to release oxytocin, which increases your level of trust and lowers your cortisol levels, therefore lowering stress.
 And dopamine is generated, which gives us a little high and it kills pain.
 It’s like a naturally produced morphine.
 In-fact, face-to-face engagement releases a whole cascade of neurotransmitters, and like a vaccine, they protect you now in the present and well into the future.
 Face-to-face interaction also increases your social intelligence and creates a biological force field against disease and decline.

 Being too busy – We all live increasingly busy lives these days and it really can be difficult to catch-up with family/friends.
 Obviously different life stages also affect this, with some stages providing less time for social engagement than others.

 Other – Mental health issues either diagnosed or un-diagnosed, fear of putting yourself out there, social awkwardness, poor self-esteem, grief, estrangement of family and friends due to conflict, divorce, substance abuse and so forth.
+And even more recently – Carona virus.
 All of these things can and often become barriers to staying social.